hobroker/uptime/README.md

 ## Usage

-Once deployed, Uptime will automatically run on the configured cron schedule, check the monitors in `uptime.config.ts`, and send Telegram notifications based on state changes.
+Once deployed, Uptime will automatically run on the configured cron schedule, perform the checks in `uptime.config.ts`, and send Telegram notifications based on state changes.

 ### Example Telegram message